luluna02/Azure-Activity-Log-collection/README.md

 ## Conclusion

-This project demonstrates how to automate the collection and storage of Azure Activity Log Alerts for anomaly detection using modern DevOps tools such as Terraform, Docker, and Azure services.
+This project demonstrates how to automate the collection and storage of Azure Activity Log Alerts for anomaly detection using Azure services.